Please enjoy this archived content from Christmas 2019.

 “I’ve planned special new surroundings that includes twinkling lights to resemble nighttime in Bethlehem,” Cristy said.

-Cristy chose to decorate the Salon’s main tree in brilliant peacock blues and greens with bright touches of gold.
+Cristy chose to deck the halls of the Salon’s main tree in brilliant peacock blues and greens with bright touches of gold.
 She added cherubs, gilded grapes, and grapevines to symbolize the prosperity and blessings of the season.

 As a finishing touch, Cristy swathed the tree in yards of gauzy golden fabric, echoing the look of the room’s iconic draped and tented ceiling.